 For those interested in using BPM with big data, Moore says the first step to take depends on the current state of what you are working on.
 Understanding that may take time.
 “Nobody has all their ducks in a row,” he says.

 Finally, adds Cantara, businesses should look at how emerging BPM capabilities may further refine its use with big data.
 She notes that Gartner has defined intelligent BPM systems (iBPMS) as the next evolution of BPM – incorporating more analytics and other technologies into process orchestration.

-These systems will allow organizations to have more intelligent processes by enhancing a businesses situational awareness and more quickly identifying patterns of interest.
+These systems will allow organizations to have more intelligent processes by enhancing the situational awareness of business decision-makers so they can more quickly identify patterns of interest.
 “In the age of social media and continual change, this will become critical,” Cantara adds.

 Alan R. Earls is a business and technology writer based near Boston.